HomelessPhD/Zden_LVL5/README.md

 LXIV is 64 written in Roman Numeral notation - number closely related to puzzle....

+This small picture could represent the arcitercture of each rectangle pointing the math behind rectangular objects geometry (sizes, width, heigh,...)
+...maybe we should think of the "text" in this hint-picture as formula: ***[-1 * 10 + 64 /*/]*** or ***[-1 * x + 64 /x/]*** ???

 <TO DO - decypher this hint (check previous puzzles from his site to get familliar with such mini-puzzles)>

+## IMPORTANT NOTICE
+The first thing i considered when saw the puzzle picture was: 64 rectangular shape is like 64 HEX digits of private key and so each rectangular shape should be somehow evaluated to [0 - 15] integer (HEX digit) to form the resulting private key.

+BUT, the hint: ***the sum of two following rectangles areas creates one byte***?
+If rectangular codes the hex digits two such digits forms the byte but not as straigh sum - its rather D1*16 + D2 and id not call it a sum.
+So if the author tried to hint us that this HEX approach is correct and each rectangles should be interpret as HEX digit so two following digits forms the byte - he made a bad job: after this hint those who initially could guessed that rectangles form the list of hex digits - would forget about that idea here be cause byte is not a sum of hex digits.
+Thats why i moved to operating on ***SUM OF TWO RECTANGLES AREAS** making a byte - because of this
+***the sum of two following rectangles areas creates one byte*** ....

 ## Evaluation of the areas